 15 Top-Rated Attractions & Things to Do in Gulf Shores, AL

-Gulf Shores, along with neighbouring Orange Beach, is an unforgettable destination that offers one of the most well-rounded vacation experiences in the United States.
-With its culinary diversity, tourist attractions, and extensive options for both water and land-based activities, this resort community appeals to couples, families, and solo travelers equally.
+Gulf Shores, along with neighboring Orange Beach, is an unforgettable place to visit that offers one of the most well-rounded vacation experiences in the United States.
+With its culinary diversity, tourist attractions, and extensive options for things to do both on water and land, this resort community appeals to couples, families, and solo travelers equally.